AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/BigSur/problems/legacy-api.png" style="max-width: 650px;">

-<a id="littlesnitch"></a>
+<a id="little-snitch"></a>

-### Compatibility with LittleSnitch 5
+### Compatibility with Little Snitch 5

-At this moment, Network Extension mode in AdGuard isn't compatible with [LittleSnitch 5](https://obdev.at/products/littlesnitch/index.html).
+At this moment, Network Extension mode in AdGuard isn't compatible with [Little Snitch 5](https://obdev.at/products/littlesnitch/index.html).
 When both are running, there's a chance to encounter issues with various apps' behavior, even if they aren't filtered by AdGuard.
-This problem is directly linked to BigSur, and we've already informed Apple about it.
+This problem is directly linked to Big Sur, and we've already informed Apple about it.

-Needs to be said that this problem can't be solved by disabling connections monitoring in Little Snitch, because this action doesn't unload LittleSnitch's extension from the system.
-We recommend to switch to [**Automatic Proxy**](#automatic-proxy) filtering mode when running AdGuard alongside with LittleSnitch on BigSur, at least until Apple fixes the bug.
+Needs to be said that this problem can't be solved by disabling connections monitoring in Little Snitch, because this action doesn't unload Little Snitch's extension from the system.
+We recommend to switch to [**Automatic Proxy**](#automatic-proxy) filtering mode when running AdGuard alongside with Little Snitch on Big Sur, at least until Apple fixes the bug.